gvanem/Dump1090/README.md

 In this interactive mode there is a more compact output.
 Where the screen is refreshed up to 4 times per second displaying all the recently seen aircrafts with some additional information such as flight number, altitude, speed, heading and position.
-All items extracted from the received *Mode S* packets.
-Except the above *Messages* and last *Seen*.
+All items are extracted from the received *Mode S* packets.
+Except the above *Messages*, *RSSI* and last *Seen* fields. *RSSI* (logaritmic *Received Signal Strength Indicator*) is calculated from the 4 last messages.

 If a `DUMP1090_HOME_POS` environment variable is defined, the distance to the place gets calculated.
 I.e. the `Dist` column above.
 E.g. a `set DUMP1090_HOMEPOS=60.3016821,5.3208769`